-Our common stock trades on the OTCQB Exchange under the symbol "VSUL."
-On May 1, 2018, we filed a corporate action with FINRA to effectively change the Company's OTC trading symbol and change our name to "Know Labs, Inc." Our Board of Directors approved the Symbol Change on April 10, 2018, and in accordance with the Nevada Revised Statutes, no shareholder approval was required.
-The Symbol Change would change our current symbol from "VSUL" to "KNWN," or, if unavailable, either "KNLB" or "KLBS," as soon as it is approved by FINRA.
+Our common stock trades on the OTCQB Exchange under the symbol "KNWN."
+On May 1, 2018, we filed a corporate action with FINRA to effectively change the Company's OTC trading symbol and change our name to "Know Labs, Inc." Our name change from Visualant, Incorporated to Know Labs, Inc. and symbol change from VSUL to KNWN was announced by FINRA declared effective on the opening of trading as of May 25, 2018.